Skip to Content

 What this means practically: tongue ties may genuinely help horses with confirmed DDSP in specific anatomical circumstances, but using them as a routine precaution on horses without a documented airway issue has no strong scientific justification.
 The evidence supports targeted use, not blanket application.

-🏇 Miles’ Take The research hasn’t changed what I see at the track — tongue ties are still used on plenty of horses that don’t have a confirmed airway issue.
+Miles’s Take — What I See at the Track: The research hasn’t changed what I see at the track — tongue ties are still used on plenty of horses that don’t have a confirmed airway issue.
 Some trainers use them out of habit, some because they’ve always worked that way, and some because they genuinely believe in the behavioral benefits.
 The science is asking us to be more selective.
 I think that’s the right direction.

 Welfare Concerns and the Critics’ Case

-The welfare debate around tongue ties has intensified significantly in the past decade, driven by the same research that has questioned their effectiveness.
+The welfare debate around tongue ties has intensified as evidence has grown that they cause measurable stress in many horses without consistent performance benefit.
 The central concern is straightforward: if the evidence for benefit is weak and the evidence for stress is documented, the calculation shifts.

-• Documented stress responses — Studies have recorded increased mouth gaping, head tossing, elevated heart rate, and higher salivary cortisol levels in horses wearing tongue ties.
-These are measurable physiological stress markers, not just behavioral observations.
+• Stress responses — Studies record increased mouth gaping, head tossing, elevated heart rate, and higher salivary cortisol in horses wearing tongue ties.
+These are measurable physiological markers, not just behavioral observations.

-• Potential for oral injury — An incorrectly fitted or excessively tight tongue tie can cause bruising, lacerations, or long-term sensitivity in the tongue and surrounding tissue.
-These injuries may not be visible during paddock inspection.
+• Potential for oral injury — An incorrectly fitted or overly tight tie can cause bruising, lacerations, or long-term sensitivity in the tongue and surrounding tissue — injuries that may not be visible during paddock inspection.

 • Restricted natural movement — Confining the tongue limits a horse’s ability to swallow normally during exercise and interferes with other subtle oral functions.